(This post may contain affiliate links. Thank you for supporting the creation of this free content.)

 After my epiphany regarding the disappearing vintage gowns, I decided I needed to learn how to make my own “vintage” dresses so I could wear those cuts and styles for the rest of my life.

 Less than a year ago I set out to grow my collection of romantic vintage dress patterns and to get better at sewing.
 It was really a matter of expanding my dress refashioning skills (shortening hemlines, etc.) to be able to create a dress from a flat piece of fabric.
 It was truly a skill I didn’t think I could acquire, but, as it turns out, it is now my superpower!

 After a little over a year of sewing, I have come to realize that a record of my creations and pattern alterations would be super helpful so that I can look back on it for reference.
 Since blogging is what I do, I decided to carve out a little corner here at Different Drum for my sewing adventures.
-I’ve also decided to offer some vintage patterns for sale that you can find over at the Different Drum pattern shop.

 I am so happy to have you join me on this creative journey and I hope that you will find some patterns, fabric, and ideas that you connect with!
 Be sure to leave a comment and introduce yourself.
 I love to meet fellow sewists and I can’t wait to meet you!

 ♥ All photos are owned by the shop to which they link.
 Please click on the photo caption and you will be magically transported to its home on the web. ♥